CloakProject/CloakCoin/ENIGMA.md

-Cloak uses the Enigma system in order to faclilate private/secure transactionns.
+Cloak uses the Enigma system in order to facilitate private/secure transactions.

 _How does this work?_